-- (i) long run average incremental costs, i.e. the average costs required for building incremental capacity; - (ii) standardised costs of expanding the existing transmission system, i.e. the unit price for building new assets; - (iii) investment plan based costs, i.e. the costs estimated in a specific investment plan for building incremental capacity. - 3.
+- (i) long run average incremental costs, i.e. the average costs required for building incremental capacity; - (ii) standardised costs of expanding the existing transmission system, i.e. the unit price for building new assets; - (iii) investment plan based costs, i.e. the costs estimated in a specific investment plan for building incremental or new-capacity. - 3.
 The parameters referred to in Article 6 shall reflect the expected conditions of the transmission system in relation to the tariff period for which a particular cost allocation methodology is applied or considered to be applied.
-The value of the costs referred to in paragraph 2 shall be determined for a specific year and expressed in the price level of that specific year, including the inflation. - 4.
+The value of the costs referred to in points (a) and (b) paragraph 2 shall be determined for a specific year and expressed in the price level of that specific year, including the inflation.

+3.4.
 Where the parameter referred to in Article 6(4)(c) is used to characterise the parameter referred to in Article 6(4)(a) or (b) and where the gas flow patterns are unstable, technical or contracted capacity shall be used as a proxy.

-Article 9 Entry-exit split
+Entry-exit split

 - 1. Where the entry-exit split referred to in Article 6(2)(b) is not used as a parameter of the primary cost allocation methodology, it shall result from the application of the cost allocation methodology. - 2.
-The entry-exit split shall be set or approved by the national regulatory authority(-ies) as part of the decision referred to in Article 21(3).
-In an entry-exit system where more than one transmission system operator is active, the entry-exit split shall be set or approved as follows: - (a) where the national regulatory authority(-ies) took a decision in accordance with Article 5(4)(a), the entry-exit split shall be set or approved for the entry-exit system; - (b) where the national regulatory authority(-ies) took a decision in accordance with Article 5(4)(b), the entry-exit split shall be set or approved for each transmission system operator concerned. - 3.
-Where it does not result from the application of the cost allocation methodology, the entryexit split shall be equal to 50/50, unless otherwise set or approved by the national regulatory authority.
-The national regulatory authority may decide to apply the entry-exit split other than 50/50 where: - (a) it is based on cost drivers such as distance, technical capacity or forecasted contracted capacity; and - (b) it better fulfils the following minimum objectives: - (i) minimise cross-subsidisation between network users, in particular between crossborder and domestic network users; - (ii) not create barriers to cross-border trade; - (iii) avoid the differences between the allowed revenue and the actually obtained revenue.
+The entry-exit split shall be set or approved by the national regulatory authority(-ies) as part of the decision referred to in Article 20(5)21(3).
+In an entry-exit system where more than one transmission system operator is active, the entry-exit split shall be set or approved as follows: - (a) where the national regulatory authority(-ies) took a decision in accordance with Article $5(\frac{54}{2})$ (a), the entry-exit split shall be set or approved for the entry-exit system; - (b) where the national regulatory authority(-ies) took a decision in accordance with Article 5(54)(b), the entry-exit split shall be set or approved for each transmission system operator concerned. - 3.
+Where it does not result from the application of the cost allocation methodology, ‡the entry-exit split shall be equal to 50/50, unless otherwise set or approved by the national regulatory authority.
+The national regulatory authority may decide to apply the entry-exit split other than 50/50 where: - (a) it is based on cost drivers such as distance, technical capacity or forecasted contracted capacity; and - (b) it better fulfils the following minimum objectives that shall not be limited to the following: - (i) minimise cross-subsidisation between network users, in particular between crossborder and domestic network users: - (ii) not create barriers to cross-border trade; - (iii) avoid the differences between the allowed revenue and the actually obtained revenue.